clinestanford/certbot-dns-namecheap/README.md

 ## Building the docker image

-- The anticipated plan for using this docker image is to install the image to any box, and then take advantage of it
+- The anticipated plan for using this docker image is to install the image to any box, and install new certs with it
 - build by running:

 ```sh